Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Acknowledgment

 \section{Acknowledgment}

-T.B. is supported in part by BSF under Grant 2020159, in part by NSF-BSF under Grant 2019752, in part by ISF under Grant 1924/21, and in part by a grant from The Center for AI and Data Science at Tel Aviv University (TAD).
-We thank Eric Verbeke and Ruiyi Yang for their helpful discussions.
+A.S. and S.X. are supported in part by AFOSR under Grant FA9550-23-1-0249, the Simons Foundation Math+X Investigator Award, NSF under Grant DMS 2510039, and NIH/NIGMS under Grant R01GM136780-01.
+T.B. is supported in part by BSF under Grant 2020159, in part by NSF-BSF under Grant 2024791, in part by ISF under Grant 1924/21, and in part by a grant from The Center for AI and Data Science at Tel Aviv University (TAD).
+We thank Marc Aur\'{e}le Gilles for providing guidance on \textsc{RECOVAR} software.
+We also thank Marc Aur\'{e}le Gilles, Eric Verbeke, and Ruiyi Yang for their helpful discussions.

 \begin{appendices}

 { {